Community Investment Pillars That Guide our Corporate Giving

 When selecting award recipients, the selection committee will consider the following criteria:

-• The applicant may be a dependent of a TransAlta employee;
+- The applicant may be a dependent of a TransAlta employee; and

-You must submit the application form and all requested documentation by June 30, 2023, to be considered.
-Refer to the checklist on the application form for details of requirements.
-Incomplete applications and those without the requested documentation will be deemed incomplete and will not be considered.
+Incomplete applications will not be considered.
 TransAlta is not responsible for lost applications.
 We do not return any of the documentation submitted.
 We recommend you keep copies for your records.
-Please contact People_Talent@transalta.com if you have any questions.

 Essay requirements